 EMS (EMERGENCY MEDICAL SERVICES) FAST FACTS

-EMS treats approximately 25-30 million patients per year with annual expenditures of about $6.75 billion.
+EMS treats approximately 25-30 million patients per year with annual expenditures of about $5 billion.1

-There are four nationally defined levels of emergency medical professionals: First Responder, EMT-Basic, EMT-Intermediate/99 and Paramedic.
-Some states use different titles and many have additional licensure levels, especially between the EMT-Basics and Paramedic levels.
+There are four nationally defined levels of EMS professionals: Emergency Medical Responder (EMR), Emergency Medical Technician (EMT), Advanced Emergency Medical Technician (AEMT) and Paramedic.3 Some states may use different titles and many have additional licensure levels.